siscale/kibana-arcanna-deprecated/README.md

 This repository represents the Kibana plugin (UI) of the solution.

-In order to use the solution, you also need use the solution backend, which can be found [here](https://github.com/siscale/arcanna).
+In order to use the solution, you also need to setup the solution backend, which can be found [here](https://github.com/siscale/arcanna).

 ---